“I don't feel very much like Pooh today.”

-Research tuned into profit in 1987 .. when a third-generation tea taster by the name of William Barclay Hall .. along with Mark Flemming (a horticultural professor) .. purchased the land and turned it into a successful business.
-The plantation changed hands for the last time in 2003 .. when the Bigelow Family stepped in .. bringing with them 65 years of experience in the tea business.
-They also formed a partnership with the Bill Hall .. to oversee the day-to-day operations.
+Research tuned into profit in 1987, when a third-generation tea taster by the name of William Barclay Hal, along with Mark Flemming (a horticultural professor) purchased the land and turned it into a successful business.
+The plantation changed hands for the last time in 2003, when the Bigelow Family stepped in, bringing with them 65 years of experience in the tea business.
+They also formed a partnership with Bill Hall to oversee the day-to-day operations.

 I couldn't help but wonder how is all of this tea is harvested

-By a machine called the Green Giant .. invented by Fleming while working for Lipton.
-Essentially it's a cross between a cotton picker and tobacco harvester .. cutting off the top layer of leaves from bushes as it goes along .. collecting them into a hopper.
+By a machine called the Green Giant, invented by Fleming while working for Lipton.
+Essentially it's a cross between a cotton picker and tobacco harvester, cutting off the top layer of leaves from bushes as it goes along, and collecting them into a hopper.

 These freshly cut leaves are then taken to a factory to be run through a series of drying processes.
-First they're laid out for twelve to eighteen hours to wither.. lastly they're baked to remove of the rest of the moisture.
-After extra sticks and fibers are filtered out .. the tea is packaged & ready to go.
+First, they're laid out for twelve to eighteen hours to wither.
+Lastly, they're baked to remove of the rest of the moisture.
+After extra sticks and fibers are filtered out, the tea is packaged and ready to go.

-Being a great lover of all things tea ..
-I can't resist some fun facts to share
+Being a great lover of all things tea, I couldn't resist some fun facts to share

-Not surprising ..
-China is the biggest producer of tea .. supplying nearly 30 percent of the world's total..
-India being a close second
+Not surprising, China is the biggest producer of tea, supplying nearly 30 percent of the world's total.
+India is a close second.

-A small collection of tea stories wouldn't be the same without one of our country's favorites .. about a very important tea party.
-In 1773 Americans had independence on their minds .. and the prohibitive taxes imposed on tea by the Britain was all it took to spark a revolution.
-Thirty two cases of expensive dried herbs were tossed right into the harbor on the night of this Boston Tea Party .. a signal for the birth of a new nation.
+A small collection of tea stories wouldn't be the same without one of our country's favorites, about a very important tea party.
+In 1773 Americans had independence on their minds, and the prohibitive taxes imposed on tea by Britain was all it took to spark a revolution.
+Thirty-two cases of expensive dried herbs were tossed right into the harbor on the night of this Boston Tea Party, a signal for the birth of a new nation.

 Pretty cool stuff.